veugeni/vnml/README.md

 now you can use the build command `vnml b test.vnml` and a build folder with a bunch of file will appear.
-Copy the folder in your favourite webserver and play it.
+Copy the folder in your favourite webserver and play it with a browser.

 VNML comes with an embedded web server for testing purposes.
 `vnml b test.vnml -c -r`
+your default browser should open with the menu screen.

 ## The Future